cdcabrera/changelog-light/README.md

                            This should start with "http".
 Attempts to use "$ git remote get-url origin", if it starts with "http" [string]
-        --lock-file        Lock file read and relative path.
-Will attempt to determine "package-lock.json" or "yarn.lock" use and
+        --lock-file        Lock file read and relative path lookup.
+Defaults to looking for git related updates to "package-lock.json" and "yarn.lock" during release.
+You can pass your own custom "lock" file if needed.
+To disable, pass a falsely value.
-                           updates during release.
-Use if a "lock-like" file outside of "package" and "yarn" lock is customized or used.                                          [string]
+                          [array] [default: ["./package-lock.json","./yarn.lock"]]
         --package          package.json read, output and relative path [string] [default: "./package.json"]
         --pr-path          [CHANGELOG.md] path used for PRs/MRs. This will be